Pirates vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 - In six games as the underdog over the last 10 matchups, the Pirates have a record of 2-4.

-- The Pirates have not covered the runline in any of their previous 10 contests (one of those games had a runline).
+- The Pirates have fallen short of covering the spread in the one of their past 10 matchups that had a set spread.

 Pirates Betting Records & Stats

-- The Pirates have been victorious in 49, or 42.2%, of the 116 contests they have been chosen as underdogs in this season.
+- The Pirates have come away with 49 wins in the 117 contests they have been listed as the underdogs in this season.

-- Pittsburgh has entered 104 games this season as the underdog by +100 or more and is 44-60 in those contests.
+- Pittsburgh is 44-60 this season when entering a game as the underdog by +100 or more on the moneyline.

-- The Pirates have an implied victory probability of 50% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Pirates have a 50% chance of coming away with a victory in the contest.

-- Pittsburgh and its opponents have hit the over in 81 of its 148 games with a total this season.
+- Pittsburgh and its opponents have gone over the total this season in 81 of its 149 opportunities.

-- In 16 games with a line this season, the Pirates have a mark of 10-6-0 against the spread.
+- The Pirates have an against the spread record of 10-6-0 in 16 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!